Axia-Tech/AXIA-wiki/docs/learn/learn-consensus.md

 ## Finality Gadget: GRANDPA

-GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the AXIACoin Relay Chain.
+GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the AXIA Relay Chain.

 It works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.